Maggieykw/Credit-Card-Default-Prediction/README.md

 For the modelling and model performance, please refer to the file 'Predictive Model.ipynb'

+Please be noted that the jupyter notebook contains two different kernels (Python and R).
+To enable multiple kernels in one Jupyter notebook, please install Script of Script (SoS) according to this link (https://vatlab.github.io/sos-docs/running.html#content)

 ## Dataset

 This dataset (see the csv file 'UCI_Credit_Card.csv') contains information on default payments, demographic fac- tors, credit data, history of payment, and bill statements of credit card clients in Taiwan from April 2005 to September 2005.